 25.04.15 POTATO GROWING WITH LYLE AT SANDGATE COMMUNITY GARDEN

 Big thank you to Lyle (Betts) from the SCG for providing a potato growing workshop for our members, though we did have a couple of ring in's from BOGI in the form of Ed and Louise.
 Always good when other groups can join us.

 What an excellent, no nonsense approach Lyle has to growing spuds.

 Click on image to enlarge view

 My garden appeared dull and stressed.
 Not much rain.
 Above average 'Autumn' temps.
 What's a plant to do?…Continue

 Planted 5 each of Ginger and Turmeric rhizomes in November 2014.
 Harvested today 8th June 2015.
 Received a Maranta plant from Janet and harvested it too.
 All three plants were grown in wicking pots under 50 percent shadecloth.
 The Ginger and Turmeric shared a 200L bin with a seedling Davidson Plum (courtesy of Rob Collings).
 The Maranta lived in a separate pot with a self-seeded stinging nettle companion.…Continue

-This is based on (and is) an open wicking bed (within the area of the garden around where its being laid).…Continue
+This is based on (and is) an open wicking bed (within the area of the garden around where its being laid).
+Rather than the water being in an open trough, its will be in pipe,…Continue